Date: 09 March 2014. Stages of Life.

 Finally, I hesitate to call it maturity, but at a certain point our

-culture says we're grown and out we go into the world.
+culture says we are grown and out we go into the world.
 Of course all are

 going to correct the mistakes they made.
-We'll be smarter than our parents
+We will be smarter than our parents

 Hallmark Card's Maxine has it right!